 USEPA Method 18, Measurement of Gaseous Organic Compound Emissions by Gas Chromatography, was used to quantify the ethane component of the measured organic compound emissions.
-Engine exhaust gas samples were collected in flexible bags and submitted to a laboratory to measure ethane concentrations.
+Two engine exhaust gas samples were collected in flexible bags and submitted to a laboratory to measure ethane concentrations.
 The laboratory analyzed the samples by gas chromatography with flame ionization detector.
-The reported ethane concentration was converted from ethane to propane based on the number of carbon atoms in each compound.
-The ethane concentrations were subtracted from the measured nonmethane hydrocarbon concentrations used to calculate the non-methane, non-ethane VOC emission rate.
+The reported ethane concentrations were corrected for spike recovery, averaged, and converted from ethane to propane based on the number of carbon atoms in each compound.
+The ethane concentrations were subtracted from the measured non-methane hydrocarbon concentrations used to calculate the non-methane, non-ethane VOC emission rate.
 Refer to Appendix C for the USEPA Method 18 laboratory results.